Cross-fitted predictions using stacking.

 - cv_folds

-Number of folds used for cross-validation in ensemble construction.
+Number of folds used for cross-validation.

 - custom_ensemble_weights